-2.6 Dionex IonPac Guard Columns
+2.5 Dionex IonPac Guard Columns

-A Dionex IonPac Guard Column is normally used with the Dionex IonPac Analytical/Capillary Column.
-A guard is placed in front of the analytical/capillary column to prevent sample contaminants from damaging the analytical/capillary column.
-It is easier to clean or replace the guard column than it is the analytical/capillary column.
-Placing a guard column in front of the analytical/capillary column will cause retention times to increase by approximately 5% under isocratic test conditions.
-Replacing the guard column at the first sign of peak efficiency loss or decreased retention time will prolong the life of the analytical/capillary column.
+A Dionex IonPac Guard Column is normally used with the Dionex IonPac Analytical Column.
+A guard is placed before the analytical column to prevent sample contaminants from damaging the analytical column.
+It is easier to clean or replace the guard column than it is the analytical column.
+Placing a guard column in front of the analytical column will cause retention times to increase by approximately 20% under isocratic test conditions.
+Replacing the guard column at the first sign of peak efficiency loss or decreased retention time will prolong the life of the analytical column.

-2.7 Sample Concentrators
+2.6 Sample Concentrators